jacobslusser/ScintillaNET/README.md

 *NOTE: This is not to say that ScintillaNET cannot add, insert, or remove lines.
 Those operations, however, are handled as text changes, not line changes.*

+## Conventions

+ScintillaNET is fully documented, but since there has been such an effort made to keep the ScintillaNET API consist with the native Scintilla API we encourage you to continue using [their documentation](http://www.scintilla.org/scintilladoc.html) to fill in any gaps you find in ours.

+Generally speaking, their API will map to ours in the following ways:

++ A call that has an associated 'get' and 'set' such as `SCI_GETTEXT` and `SCI_SETTEXT(value)`, will map to a similarly named property such as `Text`.
++ A call that requires a number argument to access an item in a 'collection' such as `SCI_INDICSETSTYLE(indicatorNumber, ...)` or `SCI_STYLEGETSIZE(styleNumber, ...)`, will be accessed through an indexer such as `Indicators[0].Style` or `Styles[0].Size`.

+The native Scintilla control has a habit of clamping input values to within acceptable ranges rather than throwing exceptions and so we've kept that behavior in ScintillaNET.
+For example, the `GotoPosition` method requires a character `position` argument.
+If that value is less than zero or past the end of the document it will be clamped to either `0` or the `TextLength` rather than throw an `OutOfRangeException`.
+This tends to result in less exceptions, but the same desired outcome.

 ## Recipes

 1. [Basic Text Retrieval and Modification](#basic-text)